-Storing your secrets out in the open
+Storing your passwords out in the open

 The same goes for keeping all those passwords written in a notebook.
 It may not be vulnerable to hackers, but it’s a chore to keep updated.
 And because it’s much harder to create regular backups of a physical notebook, if it’s ever lost or stolen, the results would be devastating.

-Creating your own system
+Creating your own password management system

 OK, so you’ve decided to keep everything in a password-protected spreadsheet or other encrypted file on your computer.
 This may sound secure, but it adds a level of complexity that itself can cause issues.
 How are you accessing your passwords on all your other devices?
 What happens if you lose that encrypted file?
 Even if such a system adds some level of security, it’s not easy to set up and maintain.
 On top of that, these days it takes a team of security experts to make sure a system is actually secure against attackers.

-At this point, it's tempting to throw your hands up, keep doing what you've been doing, and hope for the best.
-But password management doesn't have to be this hard.
-There is a better basket.
+At this point, it’s tempting to throw your hands up, keep doing what you’ve been doing, and hope for the best.
+But password management doesn’t have to be this hard.
+There is a better way.

-Start using a really good basket
+Start using a password manager

 “The right way to build reliable systems is to put all your eggs in one basket, after making sure that you’ve built a really good basket.” — Engineer’s Proverb